-Vanuatu Prime Minister Jotham Napat on Monday directed the Citizenship Commission to cancel Lalit Modi’s passport.
-Attempting to avoid extradition is no legitimate reason for gaining the privilege of Vanuatu passport and citizenship, the PM said in a statement.
+Vanuatu Prime Minister Jotham Napat on Monday directed the Citizenship Commission to cancel Lalit Modi’s passport cancellation.
+Attempting to avoid extradition is no legitimate reason for gaining the privilege of Vanuatu passport and citizenship, the PM said.

-Earlier, Lalit Modi had filed an application with the Indian High Commission in London to surrender his Indian passport as a part of becoming a citizen of the South Pacific Island nation.
+Earlier, Lalit Modi had filed an application with the Indian High Commission in London to surrender his Indian passport.

-Modi left India in 2010 and has been living in London ever since.
+He left India in 2010 and is learnt to have been living in London.
 The former IPL chief is wanted by Indian law enforcement agencies in connection with allegations that he was involved in the embezzlement of crores of rupees during his stint as the top boss of the IPL.

 "He has made an application for surrendering his passport in the high commission of India, London," External Affairs Ministry spokesperson Randhir Jaiswal said.